Performance Dashboard – 2023/24 Outturn

 Percentage of streets with acceptable levels of detritus

-• Commentary: Joint Waste Solutions are working proactively with Amey to improve the level of street cleaning across the District to achieve the target set.
+• Commentary: 88% of streets were assessed as having acceptable levels of detritus, against a target of 92%.
+Joint Waste Solutions are working proactively with Amey to improve the level of street cleaning across the District.

 Percentage of trees in Zone 1 areas inspected within agreed timeframes